Efficient quantum information probes of non-equilibrium quantum criticality: Results

-This leads us to the identification of suitable order parameters for the various regimes.
-In the ballistic phase, we make use of the $L$-independence of the current and take the conductance $G=J/\eta$, where $\eta$ takes the place of the applied bias, as shown in Fig.\ref{chain_pd}-(d) (main panel).
-In the diffusive regime we define an effective non-linear resistivity constant as $ J = \eta/R $, where $R = \varrho L $ is the induced resistance. $\varrho = \eta/(J L) $, the resistivity, then serves as an order parameter.
-Fig.\ref{chain_pd}-(e) shows that $\varrho$ vanishes as $L\to\infty$ for $V<V_c$.
+This leads us to the identification of a suitable order parameter to distinguish the possible regimes.
+We make use of the change of behavior of the current -- $L$-independent in the ballistic and $\sim 1/L$ in the diffusive regime -- to introduce the conductance $G=J/\eta$, where $\eta$ takes the place of the applied bias.
+This quantity is shown in Fig.\ref{chain_pd}-(c) (main panel).